Johnhollack/johnhollack/README.md

 Here are some insights about me:

-- 🔭 I’m currently working on Klas.
+- 🔭 I’m currently working on Klas & GoFree.
-- 🌱 I’m currently learning Software architecture
-- 👯 I’m looking to collaborate on software engineering projects,
-- 🤔 I’m looking for help with funding 😄
 - 💬 Ask me about anything in startup engineering space
 - 📫 How to reach me: johnhollack@gmail.com
-- 😄 Pronouns: He
 - ⚡ Fun fact: Love researching